 Even if your state law does not specifically provide that you have a right to view your personnel file, you may have this right if your company provides it in an internal policy.
 Many companies do this to bolster the employment relationship.

 While some states allow only current employees to view their personnel files, other states extend this right to former employees.
 Sometimes a former employee who is allowed to view their file finds that it contains documents that were not in the file when they last saw it before they were fired.
 You may feel suspicious about this situation and wonder if the document was created after your termination to justify it.
 This may or may not be the case.
 If you have been terminated and are considering legal action, you may want to ask to view your file to the extent that company policy permits it.
 This will give you a clear understanding of what the file contained at the time of your termination.

-Accessing Your Personnel File: Check Your State Laws
+Accessing Your Personnel File: State Law

 State laws govern:

 How and if you can access your file

 If you are entitled to a copy of your personnel file

 The process on correcting or contesting information in your file